Sakamsantparsbees/Sakamsantparsbees/README.md

 My pseudonym is sakamsantparsbees, the modified name of a fish called Sacabambaspis during the Ordovician period.
 Thou my profile appears as a cat, I am actually a fish!
 Just like every earthlings!

-The programming languages skills I currently have are python, html/css/js and lua.
-Seems like little skills But I will go on my learning adventure from y'all earthlings' docs and tutorials!
+The skills I currently have are python, html/css/js, lua, inkscape, basic photoshop.
+Seems like little skills but mark my words.
+I will go on my learning adventure from y'all earthlings' trails such as docs and tutorials!